Brigitte Bourguignon

+Brigitte Bourguignon (born 21 March 1959) is a French politician who briefly served as Minister of Solidarity and Health in the government of Prime Minister Élisabeth Borne in 2022.

 A member of the Socialist Party (PS) before she joined La République En Marche!
 (LREM) in 2017, Bourguignon served as the member of the National Assembly for the sixth constituency of Pas-de-Calais from (2012–2020) and as Minister for Autonomy in the government of Prime Minister Jean Castex (2020–2022).
 She lost her seat in the 2nd round of the 2022 election to Christine Engrand from the National Rally.

 Political career

 Following the 2017 legislative election, Bourguignon stood as a candidate for the National Assembly's presidency; in an internal vote within the LREM parliamentary group, she lost against François de Rugy.

 In parliament, Bourguignon chaired the Committee on Social Affairs from 2017 until 2020.
 In September 2018, following the election of Richard Ferrand as President of the National Assembly, she stood as a candidate to succeed him as chairman of the LREM parliamentary group.
 She was eliminated in the first ballot, coming in 5th position out of 7 candidates with 19 votes.

 At the end of 2017, about thirty LREM members formed around Bourguignon who claimed to be the parliamentary group's "social fibre" and were seen as its left wing; by the end of 2018, Sonia Krimi took the group's lead from Bourguignon.

 In what was the first victory of LREM in a legislative by-election, Bourguignon managed to win with 62.05% of the vote (60.8% in the previous election) over the National Rally (RN) candidate Marie-Christine Bourgeois in 2021.
 She briefly returned to parliament in 2021, before being replaced by Christophe Leclercq.

 During her time at the Ministry of Solidarity and Health, Bourguignon led the government’s efforts in 2022 to file a criminal complaint against home care group Orpea over allegations of mistreatment of elderly patients in the period from 2017 to 2020.